Ta180m/Quickpp/README.md

 docker run -rm -it ta180m/quickpp
 ```

-Or, if you prefer Alpine:
+By default, it uses Arch, but if you prefer Alpine:

 ```sh
 docker run -rm -it ta180m/quickpp:alpine